Did Anthony Scaramucci Reveal Reince Priebus To Be White House Leaker? Mooch Hints Trump Knows Leaker Identity

 — Josh Kraushaar (@HotlineJosh) July 27, 2017

-In the much-discussed Wednesday tweet, Scaramucci stated “In light of the leak of my financial disclosure info which is a felony.
+In the much-discussed Wednesday tweet, Scaramucci stated, “In light of the leak of my financial disclosure info which is a felony.
 I will be contacting @FBI and the @TheJusticeDept #swamp @Reince45.”
 Interestingly, the post was later removed.

 Now, a Politico reporter is claiming that Scaramucci’s financial info was readily available and did not need to be leaked.
-However, the issue of White House leaks has gone on long before Scaramucci took the helm as White House Communications Director, with President Trump tweeting back in March “The real story that Congress, the FBI and all others should be looking into is the leaking of Classified information.
+However, the issue of White House leaks had gone on long before Scaramucci took the helm as White House Communications Director, with President Trump tweeting back in March, “The real story that Congress, the FBI and all others should be looking into is the leaking of Classified information.
 Must find leaker now!”

 Scaramucci on White House leaks: "There are people inside the administration that think it is their job to save America from this president" pic.twitter.com/WqSYkpwoXf